Fine-Grained Behavior and Lane Constraints Guided Trajectory Prediction Method: Abstract

 \section{Abstract}

-Trajectory prediction, as a critical component of autonomous driving systems, has attracted the attention of many researchers.
-Existing prediction algorithms focus on extracting more detailed scene features or selecting more reasonable trajectory destinations.
-However, in the face of dynamic and evolving future movements of the target vehicle, these algorithms cannot provide a fine-grained and continuous description of future behaviors and lane constraints, which degrades the prediction accuracy.
-To address this challenge, we present BLNet, a novel dual-stream architecture that synergistically integrates behavioral intention recognition and lane constraint modeling through parallel attention mechanisms.
-The framework generates fine-grained behavior state queries (capturing spatial-temporal movement patterns) and lane queries (encoding lane topology constraints), supervised by two auxiliary losses, respectively.
-Subsequently, a two-stage decoder first produces trajectory proposals, then performs point-level refinement by jointly incorporating both the continuity of passed lanes and future motion features.
-Extensive experiments on two large datasets, nuScenes and Argoverse, show that our network exhibits significant performance gains over existing direct regression and goal-based algorithms.
+Trajectory prediction, as a critical component of autonomous driving systems, has attracted considerable attention in recent years.
+Existing prediction methods typically focus on extracting richer scene representations or introducing trajectory-level guidance through destinations, goals, or motion modes.
+However, future vehicle motion is continuously influenced by both evolving driving intentions and structured lane constraints.
+Such dynamic factors are difficult to characterize using coarse trajectory-level representations alone, which may limit prediction accuracy.
+To address this challenge, we propose BLNet, a novel fine-grained trajectory prediction framework that explicitly models behavioral evolution and lane topology constraints throughout the prediction horizon.
+Specifically, a dual-stream architecture is designed to generate timestamp-level behavior-state queries and lane queries, enabling future motion to be characterized from both behavioral and lane-constrained perspectives.
+The generated queries are supervised by dedicated auxiliary objectives and jointly guide multimodal trajectory generation.
+Furthermore, a two-stage decoder is introduced to first produce trajectory proposals and then perform point-level refinement by incorporating lane continuity and future motion features.
+Extensive experiments on the nuScenes and Argoverse benchmarks demonstrate the effectiveness of the proposed framework.
+The results show that BLNet achieves a favorable balance between prediction accuracy and inference efficiency while maintaining competitive forecasting performance.